Beinsezii/ompl/README.md

 ## Usage

-To start a simple example sorting by album run `ompl main Path/To/Music -f album`
+To start a simple example filtering by album and sorting by title run `ompl main Path/To/Music -f album -s title`

-To update the running program filters to genres "Epic" and "Game" while sorting results by album then title, run `ompl -f genre=Epic,Game -s album title`
+To change filters to the "Epic" genre with "Thomas Bergersen" and "Nick Phoenix" as the artists run `ompl filter set-all 'genre=Epic' 'artist=Thomas Bergersen,Nick Phoenix'`

-To start a *second* server if your ADHD brain want two songs playing at once, run `ompl main Path/To/Music --port 12345` Be careful to avoid commonly used port numbers.
-Typically this means > 1024, though I recommend at least 5 digits.
+Finally play the current track with `ompl play`

 To view a full list of commands run `ompl help`